ewth/eway/README.md

 Using their PHP SDK is great, but still there seemed to be some aspects missing.

 This repository is me toying around with the API and SDK more than a genuine attempt at producing any original functionality, but I figured it can go on Github in case somebody finds it useful.
+Due to PCI compliance requirements, the credit card data (raw number and CVN) could never cross the server boundary, so encryption is done client side using eWay's client-side encryption.

-Note that this was being developed entirely for backend use.
-Hence I've just hacked together some simple AJAX via jQuery to leverage your browser to do the client-side stuff.
+Note that since was being developed for backend use and the interest here was more in the API usage than the client-side functionality, I've just hacked together a simple AJAX setup in `index.php` to interact with the class.